Investing Strategy Research

 A value investing strategy is based on finding stocks trading at a significant discount to the value the stock market places on the share price.
 Using discounted cash flow, future earnings, the margin of safety, and fair value in a stock screener enables you to find stocks selling at a discount.

-We share our seven favorite value & dividend income strategies you could adopt, choose one, and adapt it for your investing style.
+We share our seven favorite value and dividend income strategies.
+You can choose one and adapt it to your investing style.

 1. Fair Value & Margin of Safety Buffett Strategy – Low Risk